 "If this is successful that will allow 200 people go through the services of Pieta House, from going through the door the first time to coming out after a successful period of therapy"

 "That’s my message and my story - talking about it and expressing how I felt was hugely beneficial to me and I would feel for people who are suffering, and I talk primarily about suicide because that’s the lens I have the experience of, I believe talking is a great therapy, a great way to help equip to deal with whatever challenges that you face."

 Hennessy was a part of the golden generation of Tipperary hurlers that won All-Ireland minor medals in 2006 and ’07 and added senior and Under-21 All-Irelands inside six days one glorious September week in 2010.

-He came off the bench in the senior final, scoring as Tipp ended Kilkenny’s four-in-a-row bid, and was central to the Under-21s demolition of Galway on an emotional Saturday night in Thurles.
+He came off the bench in the senior final, scoring as Tipp ended Kilkenny’s five-in-a-row bid, and was central to the Under-21s demolition of Galway on an emotional Saturday night in Thurles.
 Surely this was only the start.

 "That didn’t work out for me like that, did it?
 It didn’t work out like that at all!" he laughs.
 "Certainly not the way I would have hoped after 2010.

 "I dreamt of having a good career with Tipperary.
 But it didn’t happen.
 I played half of a League game for Tipperary in 2011 under lights against Kilkenny in the first round and I had a bit of a knee complaint."

 That bit of a knee complaint turned into four knee surgeries and three years out injured.
 He’s just thankful to be able to hurl away with his club Kilruane McDonaghs, though thoughts of pulling on the blue and gold again are long gone.

 Hennessy took some time off last year and went backpacking around the globe and he devised an ambitious plan for 2018 - run 18 marathons on seven continents to raise money 18 years after his mother committed suicide.